mbarsott/LearnProgrammingWithJavascript/05_CodeComments.md

 // place your code here
 ```
 In this case all you have to do is replace the last comment line with your code.
-Try doing this and running the program using Node.js.
+You will do it in the next page, when you learn about IO and Hello World

 [Back to course outline](https://github.com/mbarsott/LearnProgrammingWithJavascript/blob/master/README.md#learn-programming-with-javascript)